NaturalGIS/mapping_ecosystem_services/README.md

     b) one representing a land use map

-2) This two layers **must** have the same CRS (coordinate reference system) and the CRS **must** be a projected one (geographic CRSs, with degrees as units, are not supported).
+2) The two layers **must** have the same CRS (coordinate reference system) and the CRS **must** be a projected one (geographic CRSs, with degrees as units, are not supported).

-3) Input layers features/geometries **must** be free of geometry errors, if in doubt clean them with QGIS's "**fix geometries**" tool **before** using them in this plugin.
+3) Input layers features/geometries **must** be free of geometry errors, if in doubt clean them with QGIS's "**fix geometries**" tool **before** using them as input for the analysis.

-4) The land use map/layers **must** have an attribute/column that represent the patches classification.
+4) The land use map **must** have an attribute/column that represent the patches classification.
 This attribute can be numeric (integer or decimal) or text.

-5) As part of the computations the  plugin does a **distance analysis**, a type if GIS analysis that is known to be slow when large amount of data is being processed.
-Depending on the number of patches involved in the analysis the plugin can take quite a long time to compute the results so **please be patient** (in this cases consider using the scripts instead).
-The plugin allows to do the analysis using the patches **bounding boxes** rather than the patches **boundaries**, if you want faster computation times (at the cost of a slighty less precise analysis) use the "**Bounding boxes**" option.
+5) As part of the computations the  plugin does a **distance analysis**: this is a type if GIS analysis that is known to be slow when large amount of data is being processed.
+Depending on the number of patches being processed the plugin can take quite a long time to compute the results so **please be patient** (eventually consider using the scripts instead).
+The plugin allows to do the analysis using the patches **bounding boxes** rather than the patches **boundaries**, if you want faster computation times (at the cost of a less precise analysis) use the "**Bounding boxes**" option.

 ## QGIS plugin installation and usage